ga4gh/refget-compliance-suite/docs/GET_sequence_API/success.md

 Query parameters : NA
 Checksum Algorithm : Truncated SHA512
 Request Header : Accept
 **Description** : Redirects request to retrieve sequence from an alternative location (eg an AWS S3 bucket).
-Server will repspond with `301 Moved Permanently` and client must follow the redirect.
+Server will repspond with `302 Found` and client must follow the redirect.

 ```